Tractrix: Practical application

 In 1927, P. G. A. H. Voigt patented a horn loudspeaker design based on the assumption that a wave front traveling through the horn is spherical of a constant radius.
 The idea is to minimize distortion caused by internal reflection of sound within the horn.
+The resulting shape is the surface of revolution of a tractrix.
+Voigt's design removed the annoying "honk" characteristic from previous horn designs, especially conical horns, and thus revitalized interest in the horn loudspeaker.
+Klipsch Audio Technologies has used the tractrix design for the great majority of their loudspeakers, and many loudspeaker designers returned to the tractrix in the 21st century, creating an audiophile market segment.
+The tractrix horn differs from the more common exponential horn in that it provides for a wider spread of high frequency energy, and it supports the lower frequencies more strongly.

-The resulting shape is the surface of revolution of a tractrix.An important application is in the forming technology for sheet metal.
+An important application is in the forming technology for sheet metal.
 In particular a tractrix profile is used for the corner of the die on which the sheet metal is bent during deep drawing.

 A toothed belt-pulley design provides improved efficiency for mechanical power transmission using a tractrix catenary shape for its teeth.
 This shape minimizes the friction of the belt teeth engaging the pulley, because the moving teeth engage and disengage with minimal sliding contact.
 Original timing belt designs used simpler trapezoidal or circular tooth shapes, which cause significant sliding and friction.